Streetwise: Guns and Golf

 July 2000

-The sky is overcast, a gunmetal gray, here on the southwestern edge of Lake Merced.
+The sky is overcast, a gunmetal gray, here on the southeastern edge of Lake Merced.
 I've just driven past Brotherhood Way on Lake Merced Boulevard, and I'm about ten joggers away from the intersection with John Muir Drive.
 Before I cross over into San Mateo County, I slow and turn left into a small, deserted parking lot.

 This is where a Chief Justice of the California Supreme Court shot and killed a United States Senator.